 Now, growing asparagus is not a task for the impatient.
 You will not get a crop the first year.
 You won’t get a crop the second year, either.
 However, those succulent stalks are certainly worth the wait.
-Plus, you will continue to get crops, year after year!
+Plus, once they start producing, you will continue to get harvests for many years.

 Asparagus was offered to the Egyptian gods over 5,000 years ago, and people have been enjoying it ever since.

 Unlike many of our vegetable crops, asparagus grows from crowns, which are food storage rhizomes.
 The familiar spears, left to their own, will open up and grow into ferny branches that can reach 4-5’ in height.
 Asparagus leaves are actually modified stems, much like conifers.
 The root system is adventitious.
 Yellow to greenish-white flowers emerge and become red berries when fertilized.

 DO NOT EAT ASPARAGUS BERRIES.
 They are poisonous to people.

 Before you starting planting asparagus, give the site some thought.
 Asparagus plants may take a few years to really start producing, they will continue to produce for 20-30 years or more!
 Asparagus loves raised beds in full or partial sun, and lots of compost-rich soil.
 Asparagus does not compete well against weeds, so be sure to keep the asparagus bed weed free.
 Mulching will help a lot.

 One year old crowns are the best way to start.
 Dig a trench 12” deep in the bed and place asparagus crowns 18” apart.
 Spread the roots out, cover with soil and water, but do not fill in the trench.
 Watch for new growth.
 As shoots begin to appear, add more soil, repeating until the trench has been filled.
 If you want to grow asparagus from seed, the seeds must be germinated between damp paper towels and then gently transferred to soil.